-I found 5 freelancers on Fiverr, gave 5$ each of them and asked to draw a bicycle icon.
-My instructions were very vague, but the experiment was to check if I can compensate it with a very thorough photo reference.
+I found five freelancers on Fiverr, gave each $5, and asked them to draw a bicycle icon.
+My instructions were vague, but the experiment was to see if I could compensate for them with a thorough photo reference.

 If I give a freelancer only a photo reference and ask him to draw me an icon, will that be enough?